Skip to main content

 meshagent deploy

-Use deploy when you already have an image and want to create or update a room service from it.
-Example:
+Use deploy when you already have an image and want to create or update a room service from it, or when you want to build and deploy from a local directory in one step.
+Example deploying an existing image:

 meshagent deploy \